bacciotti/bacciotti/README.md

 ### Hi there 👋 I'm Lucas!

 :mortar_board: Professional M.Sc. in Computer Science
-:computer: Senior software engineer and coffee lover
+:computer: Senior software engineer @ RedHat and coffee lover
 :earth_americas: Remote

 ### You can find me on